thebigcrafter/KygekRanksUI/README.md

 - Supports images beside ranks buttons (links and texture packs)
 - Change command description to suit your server
 - Supports command aliases
-- Enable/disable ranks form to go back to main form when pressing the X
+- Enable/disable ranks form to go back to main form when pressing the X button

 # How to Install